 The collection contains materials pertaining to Barbara Flanagan’s early life in Des Moines, Iowa, her time at Roosevelt High School and Drake University in the 1940s, and her early career as a journalist at the Minneapolis Times.
 Additionally, it contains materials from Flanagan’s parents, grandparents, and other ancestors.

 The collection also contains research materials, correspondence, writings, drafts, and published columns and books pertaining to a broad range of topics, interests, and events that Barbara Flanagan both covered as a journalist and was involved in as a private citizen.
-These topics include, but are not limited to: urban planning and design, revitalization and beautification efforts in Downtown Minneapolis, historic preservation, her extensive travels, celebrities, British and Scandinavian royalty, local, state, and national politics, various goings-on about town, the arts and culture, local human interest stories, and Minnesota history.
+These topics include: urban planning and design, revitalization and beautification efforts in Downtown Minneapolis, historic preservation, her extensive travels, celebrities, British and Scandinavian royalty, local, state, and national politics, various goings-on about town, the arts and culture, local human interest stories, and Minnesota history.